axibase/atsd/rule-engine/functions-web-query.md

 ## Overview

-The functions execute an HTTP request to an external web service and return the `response` object with the following fields:
+The web query functions execute an HTTP request to an external web service and return the `WebRequestResult` response object for further processing.

+### Response Object

 **Field**    | **Type** | **Description**
 -------------|----------|----------------